 In addition to pursuing possible penalties, CalRecycle rejected CARE’s proposed 2017-21 carpet collection and recycling plan, arguing that it fails to comply with state law.

-Bob Peoples, executive director of CARE, declined to comment.
+Bob Peoples, executive director of CARE, declined to comment to Plastics Recycling Update.
 In a 2017 plan submittal statement to CalRecycle, however, he wrote that the framework meets the legal requirements for approval.
 He stated those requirements dictate that the plan won’t lower diversion and recycling rates and that it won’t create any unfair advantages in the marketplace.

 California is the only state with an extended producer responsibility (EPR) law in place for carpet.
 CARE, a Dalton, Ga.-based group, works on behalf of manufacturers of carpet sold in California to cover the requirements of the law.
 It collects fees paid by consumers when they purchase new carpet and provides subsidies to the recycling industry.